Pandora's Box (Aerosmith song)

-"Pandora's Box" is a song by American hard rock band, Aerosmith on their second album, Get Your Wings.
+"Pandora's Box" is a song by American rock band, Aerosmith on their second album, Get Your Wings.
 The song was written by lead-singer, Steven Tyler, and drummer, Joey Kramer, the first writing credit for Kramer.
 The song was featured on Guitar Hero: Aerosmith as a bonus track.
 "Pandora's Box" was written when Kramer found an acoustic guitar in a dumpster outside their apartment, the same guitar Tyler used to write the ballad "Seasons of Wither" with.
 The track was the B-side to "Same Old Song and Dance".